 So, you don’t have to take my word for it.
 These giants in the field of English grammar have used the word “rules” in their texts because rules exist.
 English grammar has rules.

 Still Don’t Believe It?

 How do you know what that previous sentence means?
 Or that one?
 (I’m always one sentence behind.
 Or ahead, depending on your perspective.)
 We know what sentences mean because of the rules of grammatical construction.
 (Word-formation is called “morphology”; sentence construction is called “syntax”; and together they fight crime.
 No, wait.)
 The rules for how words fit together into phrases and clauses and sentences allow us to understand.
-We learn this stuff from infancy.
+We learn this stuff Tomeinfancy.
 It’s ingrained.
 It’s effortless.

 That is, until someone says “Okay, we’re going to learn grammar now,” and our eyes glaze over.
 (Well, yours, perhaps.
 Mine never did.
 I’m one of those weirdos who read grammars—the textbooks—for fun.)

 And then, sadly, a lot of what we’re taught is wrong.
 Or misguided.
 Or it’s the teacher’s peeves presented like they were carved into stone and handed down on a mountaintop.
-That’s what happened in many 19th-century grammars; the authors’ preferences were codified, and behold, non-rules were born.
+That’s what happened in many 19th-century grammars; the authors’ preferences were codified, and behold, non-rules (often called "tombstones") were born.
 This is where we got nonsense like “never split an infinitive” and “never end a sentence with a preposition” and “never begin a sentence with a conjunction.”